 $ npm install -g hugulp

 |In Folder||Looks for||Operation||Written to|

-|assets/styles||scss, less, css||Convert sass/less to css||static/styles|
+|assets/styles||s[a|c]ss, less, css||Convert sass/less to css||static/styles|

 Note: It searches the folders recursively